KernFerm/BubblesTheDev-WebBrowser/README.md

 - Verified `https:` endpoints and a valid SHA-256 value are required before an update installer is launched.
 - The app menu includes `Check for Updates` if you want to check manually.

-## 🧹 Uninstall Behavior
+## Uninstall Behavior

 The uninstaller removes the installed app files and can also remove local data by category.

 Current uninstall choices include:

-- browser profile data
+- Browser profile data
-  This includes history, bookmarks, homepage, permissions, and main browser-state data.
-- saved passwords
+- Saved passwords
-- diagnostics reports
+- Diagnostics reports
-- local update preferences
+- Local update preferences

 If a category is left unchecked, that data stays on your device for a future reinstall or update.

 Uninstall cleanup also:

-- targets tracked custom install paths
+- Targets tracked custom install paths
-- removes stale uninstall metadata and registry ghosts
+- Removes stale uninstall metadata and registry ghosts
-- re-checks reported leftovers at the end to reduce false warning dialogs
+- Re-checks reported leftovers at the end to reduce false warning dialogs

 If the browser was installed to an external drive, the main browser profile data can follow that external install location instead of staying on the system drive.

-## 📁 Default Installation Path
+## Default Installation Path

 If no custom path is selected, the default install location is typically: